Analysis | Why UK Bond Market Is in Growing Chaos Over Pensions

 4. Where did it go wrong?

-These strategies involved using derivatives or repurchase agreements, effectively lending bonds out in return for cash, which they could then reinvest into more bonds as well as riskier assets.
+The approach involved using derivatives or repurchase agreements, effectively lending bonds out in return for cash, which they could then reinvest into more bonds as well as riskier assets.
 The arrangement worked smoothly as long as gilt yields were falling as it brought the pension funds a profit on those trades.
-But when yields spiked, they were hit with sudden demands for funds to cover their losses -- what’s known as a margin call.
+But when yields spiked, they were hit with sudden demands for financing to cover their losses -- what’s known as a margin call.
+Mark-to-market losses on derivative positions related to LDI strategies may have reached as high as £150 billion during the crisis, according to analysts at JPMorgan Chase & Co.

 5. So the BOE bailed the pension funds out?

 In a sense, yes: The central bank’s successive purchases of long-dated government debt helped the funds out of a tricky liquidity situation by preventing a wholesale bond selloff that could have led to cascading margin calls.
 The UK’s pensions regulator has made clear that funds weren’t at risk of collapse.
 But the BOE’s intervention did avoid them having to sell too many assets at unfavorable prices.
-This was particularly true as some pension programs invest in so-called “illiquid” assets, such as real estate, that can’t be sold quickly without a big discount.
+This was particularly true in the case of so-called “illiquid” assets, such as real estate, that can’t be sold quickly without a big discount.

 6. Has this happened before?